clementravet/BIMAnalyst_g_33/Assignment_5_Reflection.md

 ### Emma
 #### Identify your own level at the beginning of this course and where you ended
+I have no experience in scripting or working with coding, but I have with modelling BIM.
+I would therefore say I started as a "modeller", but throughout the course I have developed into "BIM Analyst".
+I now understand how the information in BIM modelles are stored, and how to work with it.
+I am still not good at coding and scripting, but knowing how to find the information needed the scripting will come.
 #### What else do you still need to learn?
+I definately think the overall concept for coding is the biggest challange for me.
+I think this course would have given me more outcome if I knew the basics of coding beforehand - but having a group where other members where more experienced than me was very helpful.
 #### how you might use OpenBIM in the future?
+I definately think OpenBIM is very usefull in many aspects of the building enviroment.
+Gathering information from the modeles are very useful, and a gives a collective understanding of the building - especially when working with one model of course.
+The challange I see with using OpenBIM is, that it requires the actual modelling of the building to be highly accurate and information-rich, for it to be truly useful.
+Also that there are some common guidelines for modelling the model, so you know all modeles contains the required information.
 #### are you likely to use OpenBIM tools in your thesis?
+Since I don’t yet know the exact topic of my thesis, I can’t answer this definitively.
+However, if my thesis involves gathering information from a model, I would definitely consider using OpenBIM tools.
 #### are you likely to use OpenBIM tools in your professsional life in the next 10 years?
+I already use OpenBIM in my current work, particularly for performing LCAs and DGNB certifications.
+In this context, I use programs like Solibri that work with IFC models.
+While I don’t write scripts like we have done in this course, I can see myself using such tools more frequently in the future.
+Personally, as someone without a coding background, I prefer software like Solibri because it allows me to focus on extracting quantities without needing advanced scripting for additional information.
 #### conclude the journey through A1-A5
+For me, the process thoughtout this course have been quite frustating.
+Having no experirence in coding or scripting, which is the whole core of this course, it is very difficult to make tools that are actually useful.
+I had great ideas for which tools could be made and be very useful in real-life-scenarios as well, but actually developing the tools and not being able to help alot with the coding-part, the process have been quite frustating at times.
+I will say, that it is very good having groups.
+It was great to collaborate with group members who had more experience with scripting, while I contributed with ideas for tools that could be practical in real-life situations.
+To conclude, the process has been rewarding overall, despite some natural frustrations along the way.
+I really enjoyed A4(teaching) and it was actually the part, that have given me the most.
+Teaching our tool to others and seeing the tools developed by others was both inspiring and helpful.